VincentH-Net/azure-uno-dev-vm/README.md

 - [Azure Virtual Desktop](https://azure.microsoft.com/en-us/products/virtual-desktop)

   AVD adds a security and management layer on top of [Azure VM](https://azure.microsoft.com/en-us/products/virtual-machines)'s, while still exposing the full Azure VM management functionality and options.
-It adds Entra Id sso in the VM and VM start on connect, and is supported by the [Windows App](https://learn.microsoft.com/en-us/windows-app/overview) (inc. dynamic resolution and multiple monitor support).
+It adds Entra Id SSO in the VM and VM start on connect, and is supported by the [Windows App](https://learn.microsoft.com/en-us/windows-app/overview) (inc. dynamic resolution and multiple monitor support).

 ### VM size performance

-> **TL;DR** use a last generation F series VM size with the same number of cores as your reference machine to get comparable perf
+> **TL;DR** use a last generation F series VM size, with the same number of cores as your reference machine, to get comparable perf

 To compare VM performance to a desktop dev machine, I timed builds (initial, incremental and rebuild) of the default Uno Platform solution wizard project (which targets .NET 10 Desktop, WASM, iOS and Android) in Visual Studio 2026.